 Vocal Jazz Camp

-We’re happy that the New York Voices Vocal Jazz Camp has been featured in the press multiple times.
+We’re so happy that the New York Voices Vocal Jazz Camp has been featured in the press multiple times over the years.

 Big Apple Singers Help Students Find Voices

 Rob Lawrence has a long career in choral music.
 He directs the choir and jazz singers at the University of Central Missouri, and has led clinics for other singers.This week, though, he’s a student.
 He and about 70 other singers as young as 14, others 30-year teaching veterans from 12 states and seven foreign countries, including South Africa and Japan attending a music camp taught by the internationally celebrated New York Voices at Bowling Green State University.
 As a student he did something he’d never done before … sang a jazz solo with rhythm section.
 He was “pushing my comfort level,” he said.
 The faculty at the camp, he said, made that easier.
 “They are very accessible and very personal.
 It’s been a great week.”
 Since Tuesday, the Voices – Peter Eldridge, Lauren Kinhan, Darmon Meader and Kim Nazarian along with Greg Jasperse, of the California group Sixth Wave – have been coaching the singers in solo and ensemble vocal technique, songwriting, arranging, improvisation and even making drum sounds with the voice – “what you don’t get at conservatory,” Lawrence said.